 During my “critical period” of first-language acquisition, the caregivers were English-speakers, but the language input became more diverse as I ventured beyond the threshold of my parents’ home in Tirrenia, Comune de Pisa, Italy, and then, later, in Schofield Barracks, the tropically shrouded U.S. Army installation on O’ahu, Hawai’i.
 In Italy, we lived in a private apartment surrounded by Italian families.
 Local children retrieved toys and other items that I threw off the balcony, and my siblings and parents all acquired Italian – some a smattering, others more.
 On the multiethnic Hawaiian Islands, children and adults at my school and on post spoke Japanese or Hawaiian or Filipino or Ilocano, presumably code switching and deferring to English – that is, to the U.S. Army’s heavily encoded dialect – when at work.
 Instruction was exclusively in English, although there were occasional “Polynesian cultural days” on which we learned Hawaiian phrases, wore grass skirts, and strummed ukuleles.

 Thus I heard a mélange of tongues but don’t remember processing these sounds as alternative means of communication.
-With my parents I traveled to Okinawa, the Philippines, Thailand, and India; still, I remained oblivious to the practical difficulties that language difference might cause.
+With my parents I traveled to Okinawa, the Philippines, Hong Kong, Thailand, and India; still, I remained oblivious to the practical difficulties that language difference might cause.
 Children in the streets of Delhi in 1971 communicated by touching my light-colored skin and hair.
 I understood their welcome, without words.
 On these travels we had a driver-cum-translator, but I never stopped to think what he was doing when he negotiated elephant rides or tours of the Taj Mahal in Hindi, Punjabi, or Urdu.

 My first language course was middle-school Spanish.
 Initially, I found second-language study puzzling and could not fully internalize the existence of other grammars or the reason for their existence.
 It took me weeks to grasp that Spanish incorporated a distinctive morphological system for verbs.
 Conjugation was a mystery, not to mention differences between ser and estar.
 We were taught by the wife of my Episcopalian parish pastor, then, variously, by native-speakers from Puerto Rico, México, and Madrid.
 Classroom-based textbook learning and memorization failed to inspire me much – as students we mumbled through the prerecorded dialogues (typically concerning whether Susana was or was not at home) and devised counterintuitive mnemonic devices for learning vocabulary. (“Tina sounds small so it must be something big, like ‘bathtub.’”)
 And at this time, in the mid-1970s, living outside Washington, DC, in a subdivision populated extensively by expatriate diplomats and their families, I felt that the chances of needing to speak Spanish were pretty remote.
 Swedish seemed more popular than Spanish, at least in my bowling league.